sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/applying-styles-react/README.md

 # React: Applying Styles

-For the most part, applying styles to React components is done the same as it is in regular HTML.
+For the most part, styles are applied to React components the same way they in regular HTML.
 Since React components render as HTML, all traditional CSS techniques are applicable.
-There are a couple of new techniques specific to React components however: Importing stylesheets and dynamic classes.
+There are a couple of new techniques specific to React components however, including importing stylesheets and dynamic classes.

 ## Importing Stylesheets